Cherednik algebras and Calogero-Moser cells

 \begin{prop} The morphism of $M$-algebras

 is an isomorphism. \end{prop}

-\begin{proof} Since $L$ is a $K$-vector space of dimension $|G/H|$, $M \otimes_K L$ is an $M$-vector space of dimension $|G/H|$.
-It is so sufficient to show that the map $\sum_{g \in [G/H]} g_L$ is injective, which is equivalent to the $M$-linear independence of the family of maps $L \to M$, $q \mapsto g(q)$, whenever $g$ runs over $[G/H]$ (see Corollary~\ref{coro:dedekind} to the Dedekind's Lemma). \end{proof}
+\begin{proof} Since $L$ is a $K$-vector space of dimension $|G/H|$, it follows that $M \otimes_K L$ is an $M$-vector space of dimension $|G/H|$.
+It is enough to show that $\sum_{g \in [G/H]} g_L$ is injective, which is equivalent to the $M$-linear independence of the family of maps $L \to M$, $q \mapsto g(q)$, where $g$ runs over $[G/H]$.
+Corollary~\ref{coro:dedekind} provides the conclusion. \end{proof}